Agua Prieta: Politics

-The Plan of Agua Prieta was a political manifesto signed in the city of Agua Prieta on April 23, 1920, by the governor of Sonora, Adolfo de la Huerta, and Plutarco Elías Calles in support of Álvaro Obregón, with the principal objective of bringing an end to the presidency of Venustiano Carranza, who was forced to flee Mexico City and was killed a month later.
-The Plan of Agua Prieta used as its political banner the 1917 Constitution, with which Carranza had not complied.
-It also advocated the convening of elections, appointed Huerta as supreme commander of the Constitutionalist Army, and dictated the rules for electing a provisional president, resulting in Huerta being named president by Congress in June.

 Agua Prieta played an important role in the Mexican Revolution.
 Plutarco Elías Calles and Lázaro Cárdenas, two future presidents of Mexico, both lived in the town during its early years.
 In 1914, the Hotel Central, a now-demolished hotel in the center of the city, was the seat of Carranza's constitutional government.
 In 1915, Pancho Villa made a night attack on Agua Prieta that was repelled by the forces of Plutarco Elías Calles, assisted by large searchlights (possibly powered by American electricity).

-The Plan de Agua Prieta, a manifesto which called for the rejection of the government headed by Venustiano Carranza, was signed in a curiosity shop near the international border in 1920.
-The army headed by Álvaro Obregón eventually deposed Carranza.
+The Plan de Agua Prieta, a manifesto that called for the rejection of the government headed by Venustiano Carranza, was signed in a curiosity shop near the international border on 23 April 1920. by the governor of Sonora, Adolfo de la Huerta, and Plutarco Elías Calles in support of Álvaro Obregón, with the principal objective of bringing an end to Carranza's presidency, who was forced to flee Mexico City and was killed a month later.
+The Plan of Agua Prieta used as its political banner the 1917 Constitution, with which Carranza had not complied.
+It also advocated the convening of elections, appointed Huerta as supreme commander of the Constitutionalist Army, and dictated the rules for electing a provisional president, resulting in Huerta being named president by Congress in June.